Guides/How to Build a Notification Center/How to Build a Notification Center

 }

 Toasts work alongside the inbox seamlessly.
-The toast gives immediate feedback for user actions while the inbox maintains the permanent record.
+The toast gives immediate feedback while the inbox maintains the permanent record.
 You can configure toast position, duration, styling, and whether they should automatically dismiss or require user interaction.

-Theming works through configuration objects where you specify colors, fonts, border radius, spacing, and other style attributes.
-The Inbox component takes these theme configurations as React props or HTML attributes and applies them throughout the UI.
+Theming works through configuration objects where you specify colors, fonts, border radius, and spacing.
+The Inbox component takes these theme configurations and applies them throughout.

-Courier also provides brand settings in the dashboard where you can configure your design system once and apply it across all notifications.
-This is particularly useful if you're using multiple Courier components or sending notifications through multiple channels, because the branding stays consistent everywhere without duplicating configuration in code.
-Dark mode support is built into the components, they automatically adapt based on system settings or can be manually controlled.
+Courier provides brand settings in the dashboard where you can configure your design system once and apply it across all notifications.
+Dark mode support is built into the components.

-Action buttons transform notifications from passive information displays into interactive workflows.
-Instead of just telling the user something happened, you give them options for what to do about it.
+Action buttons transform notifications from passive displays into interactive workflows.
 An approval notification includes approve and reject buttons.
 A meeting invitation includes accept and decline.
-A friend request includes confirm and ignore.
-These actions can deep link to specific screens in your app, or they can trigger custom handlers that update state without navigation.
+These actions can deep link to specific screens or trigger custom handlers.

 Previous chapter